- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 Takeaway

-Minocycline can reduce the number of acne-causing bacteria and reduce the inflammation associated with acne.
-It is prescribed with another acne treatment such as benzoyl peroxide and taken once daily for three to four months.
+Minocycline can reduce the number of acne-causing bacteria and soothe the inflammation that accompanies this condition.
+It is typically prescribed with another acne treatment such as benzoyl peroxide and taken once daily for three to four months.

 Sources